Front Doors for a Warm Welcome

-There’s plenty to choose from and plenty to consider when making your selection.
-Sweeten, a free service matching homeowners with vetted general contractors, offers a rundown of doors—materials, style, accessories, and add-ons—to help you navigate the process.
+There’s plenty to consider when selecting from front door styles.
+Sweeten, a free service matching homeowners with vetted general contractors, offers a rundown of front door styles—materials, colors, accessories, and add-ons—to help you navigate the process.

-In short, security, energy efficiency, and good looks.
+In short: security, energy efficiency, and good looks.
 The appropriate door performs on many levels.
 It’s also a good investment.
 The National Association of Realtors advises that homeowners can expect as much as an 80 percent return on window and door upgrades at closing.
 If you’re not moving, this enhancement makes you a better neighbor and a happier homeowner with a prettier front entrance.
-Prices can range from $200 up to $2,000+ if you add on sidelights, transoms, or different finishes.
+Prices across front door styles can range from $200 up to $2,000+ if you add on sidelights, transoms, or different finishes.

-You can also seize the opportunity to upgrade security with a new and more secure lock system and, if necessary, an energy-efficient door that reduces air leakage, thus trimming utility costs.
+You can also seize the opportunity to upgrade security with a newer, more secure lock system.
+Additionally, you could also get an energy-efficient door that reduces air leakage and cuts your utility costs!

-The choice, of course, is yours, and you can have whatever you want—windows or a solid panel, sidelights, or a transom.
-For the most winning curb appeal, you will want to stick with a door that fits with the architecture of your dwelling.
-Today’s houses, particularly new construction, can often be a hybrid that includes features from different eras—for example, Tudor plus French Revival or Spanish Colonial plus Craftsman.
-Consult with a professional, such as an architect, your contractor, or a sales rep with a door company who has experience pairing the right door with a particular house style.
-You can also find architectural home styles online, including on manufacturers’ websites, and compare what you find with your home.
+The choice is yours, and you can have whatever you want—windows or a solid panel, sidelights, or a transom.
+To maximize curb appeal, you should stick with a door that fits with the architecture of your home.
+Today’s houses, especially new construction, can often be a hybrid that includes features from different eras.
+For example, you’ll see Tudor plus French Revival, or Spanish Colonial plus Craftsman.
+Consult with a professional (an architect, your contractor, or a door company sales rep) who has experience pairing the right door with a particular house style.
+You can also research architectural home styles online, like on manufacturers’ websites, and compare what you find with your home.
 Therma-Tru Doors offers the DoorWays app, which allows you to try out different doors on an image of your own front entrance.

 Exterior renovation by Sweeten contractor Richard

-You’ll find that entry doors are often referred to as “door systems,” which means they come not as a mere rectangular slab but pre-hung in a frame and pre-drilled for both doorknob and deadbolt.
-The system should also include the door’s bottom edge, which interlocks with the threshold, and most likely weather stripping encircling the door’s perimeter.
-This is not only convenient but also sensible.
-You want to purchase all the door features from one manufacturer to ensure everything functions well together.
+You’ll find that entry doors are often referred to as “door systems.”
+This means they come pre-hung in a frame and pre-drilled for both doorknob and deadbolt, not just a mere rectangular slab.
+The system should also include the door’s bottom edge, which interlocks with the threshold.
+It will also likely have weather stripping encircling the door’s perimeter.
+This setup is convenient and sensible.
+This way, you purchase all the door features from one manufacturer to ensure everything functions well together.

 If you’re replacing an existing door, you will want it to be the same size as the previous one, unless you are taking apart the entire entryway for a dramatic change.
-Changing the dimensions of the door or adding sidelights or a transom involves reframing the opening, and you will need a contractor to perform this job.
-Consult with your own contractor before committing to a particular door to be certain the door will fit before it is paid for and delivered.
+Changing the dimensions of the door (like adding sidelights or a transom) involves reframing the opening.
+For this type of involved job, you want to work with a general contractor.
+Before committing to a particular door, consult with your own contractor to ensure the door will fit.
+(Do this before it is paid for and delivered!)

 Other terms you’ll encounter are “flush” and “paneled.”
 Flush doors are flat and smooth on both faces.
 Paneled doors have rectangular recesses framed by horizontal rails and vertical stiles.
-The original purpose of panel construction was to minimize cracking and warping on wood doors by giving the panels room to shift with changes in humidity.
-The “look” caught on, and it can be found in other door materials.
+Originally, panel construction was meant to minimize cracking and warping on wood doors.
+They do this by giving the panels room to shift with changes in humidity.
+The “look” caught on, and it can now be found in other door materials.

 When you see the word “door,” you may automatically think “wood.”
 However, there’s more to materials nowadays, including fiberglass, steel, and wood composites.
 In each of these categories, doors are typically made of more than one material.
 Other materials are incorporated to enhance stability and energy efficiency.
 A wood door may have a steel interior, a steel door may have a wood exterior, a fiberglass door may have a wood frame—all for stability and strength—and most will have some type of foam insulation to fill the interior voids.